 When we ride horses, we often assume that the inside rein is used like the steering wheel of a car or a bicycle.
-We think that by pulling on the horse from the inside, the horse must obviously turn his nose and then follow it.
+We think that when we pull the inside rein, the horse must obviously turn his nose and then follow it.
 Right?

 Pulling to Turn